 The number of cases in relation to the population are still very low.
 As the others have mentioned, there's no evidence yet to suggest the strain has mutated... read more »over 2 years ago

 By all reports China is one of the safer destinations of the world for solo female travellers.
-Just take the usual precautions, be sensible about your safety... read more »almost 3 years ago
+Just take the usual precautions, be sensible about your safety... read more »over 3 years ago